spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 would really need an engineering focused on internal tools to get changes added to a roadmap.
 Given Artsy's size today, that's not likely to happen.

 To try mitigate a single point of failure, I created one of the first engineering working groups in Artsy.
-It's job being to be a monthly meetup between our workplace team and engineering to keep track of any high impact easy wins for internal culture.
+With the focus being an intersection between our workplace team and engineering to keep track of any high impact easy wins for internal culture.
 Anyone was welcome to join from engineering, and over time new folks started showing up and helping.

+Since then working groups have popped up everywhere in Artsy,

 ### Mentor potential successors